St Michael and All Angels' Church, Occold: Post-Reformation

-The octagonal baptismal font is likely 15th century and of chalk-stone although much of the original carving no longer exists.
-Round its base are four Victorian tiles depicting the four Evangelist symbols.
+The octagonal baptismal font is likely 15th century and is of chalk-stone. although much of the original carving no longer exists.
+Round its base are four Victorian tiles depicting the four Evangelist's symbols.
 The font is now positioned in front of the north door (in the nave).
 Above this door is the royal coat of arms of Charles II.

 The pulpit is of the Stuart era (initialled and dated 1620).
 The tester (sounding board) over the pulpit has pendants and carved panels below the cornice.
 Behind the pulpit and in the south wall is a 14th century piscina.

 19th-century restorations, Victorian era, and later

-The church organ was installed in 1862, the instrument being made by Henry Bevington & Sons of London (fl.1794-1941).
+The church organ was installed in 1862, the instrument being made by Henry Bevington & Sons of London (fl.
+1794–1941).
 It has a single manual plus pedalboard and four stops, and is free-standing with 19 metal display pipes within a moderately carved Gothic pine case.